 - I would study and use the Conviser outlines (or the outlines you made using the Conviser outlines) for this one as well.

-- Buy one or two MPT exams and take them.
+- Buy two or three MPT exams and take them.
 If you don’t feel good about your performance on these, buy one more exam at a time until you feel comfortable with it.

 These are merely just suggestions of what I would do if I were taking the Uniform Bar Examination in July.
 This is not a guarantee that you will pass the bar exam if you follow my suggestions, so don’t hold me to it.
 I am an active learner and don’t do well with sitting in a classroom being spoon-fed information.
 That is why I typed out outlines and answer explanations, and also practiced exam questions over and over again.
 I hope this helps.